aaronbloomfield/nws/hws/snort/index.md

 #### Slammer Worm

-The [SQL Slammer Worm](https://en.wikipedia.org/wiki/SQL_Slammer) was from 2003, and exploited a buffer overflow in Microsoft's SQL Server, which it used to propogate to other machines.
+The [SQL Slammer Worm](https://en.wikipedia.org/wiki/SQL_Slammer) was from 2003, and exploited a buffer overflow in Microsoft's SQL Server, which it used to propagate to other machines.

 The command to analyze slammer.pcap with Snort is: